MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 1. **Start Dev Proxy**.
 Open a terminal session.
 Enter `devproxy` and press <kbd>Enter</kbd>.
 1. **Trust certificate**.
 Dev Proxy installs a certificate named `Dev Proxy CA`.
 A warning shows.
 Select `Yes` to confirm that you want to install the certificate.
 Dev Proxy uses this certificate to decrypt HTTPS traffic sent from your machine.
 1. **Allow firewall access**.
 Windows Firewall blocks the proxy.
 A warning shows.
 Select `Allow access` button to allow traffic through the firewall.

-> [!CAUTION]
-> If you're using Dev Proxy with a .NET 4.8 app, you will also need to [register Dev Proxy on your system](./how-to/why-is-proxy-not-intercepting-requests-from-my-dotnet-4-8-app.md) using `netsh`.

 ::: zone-end